What You’ll Learn

 But for smaller tanks, you don’t have to rely on a gauge.
 There are several other ways you can find out how much propane remains.

-That Hot Water Test
+The Hot Water Test

 Take a bucket of hot water and dump it over your propane tank.
 Run your hand along the side of the propane tank.

 The propane will absorb the heat.
 So if you feel a cold spot, that’s your propane.
-You can use this method to roughly figure out the level of propane in your tank.

 Weighing the Tank